 The thing is, it’s true!

-Creating content is one of the most effective ways to cut through the static and market your business, products and services directly to your target audience.
+Content is one of the best ways to market your business, products and services directly to your target audience.

 The easiest way to do this is by writing content for your website’s blog.